 Crafty Dog Books Cymru is a small publishing company based in Clydach in the Swansea Valley, Wales, UK.
-We published our first paperback in August 2013, sales of which have been very promising indeed!
-Our first book was , “A Hound in the House” and along with our other books it’s available from a number of outlets, Waterstones on-line and Amazon (remember to look for the paperback not the Kindle version) as well as from the Crafty Dog Cymru webshop here.
+We published our first paperback, “A Hound in the House” in August 2013 and along with our other books it’s available from a number of outlets, Waterstones on-line and Amazon (remember to look for the paperback not the Kindle version) as well as from the Crafty Dog Cymru webshop here.

 Our Latest Book – Found a Penny; The Memoirs of a Crafty Dog

 This is the true story of Penny; the Crafty Dog.
 (Available HERE).